 Parents, staff, contractors and other members of the wider College community may from time to time receive fundraising information.
-College publications, like newsletters and magazines, which include personal information and maybe used for marketing purposes.
+College publications, like newsletters and magazines, which includes personal information and maybe used for marketing purposes.

-DISCLOSURE
+6. DISCLOSURE

-The College may disclose personal information, including sensitive information, held about an individual for educational, administrative and support purposes.
+The College may disclose or collect personal information, including sensitive information, held about an individual for educational, administrative and support purposes.